siwalikm/Google-Hangouts-Chat/README.md

 ### This was an experimental app released by me before Google-Chat launched an official desktop app for MacOS.
-Google already one now, so I recommend you to use that. [link here](https://get.google.com/chat/)!
+Google already has one now, so it's recommended that you to use that. [link here](https://get.google.com/chat/)!

 # Google Hangouts Chat